Computational-Biology-Aachen/synechocystis-photosynthesis-2024/README.md

    ```
 5. Now you can run the notebooks without worrying about missing dependencies.

+By running the file `Notebooks/paper_figures.ipynb` you will perform all simulations on your local machine and recreate all figures.
+To view the simulation results performed by us, please download the file `Results.zip` from <https://zenodo.org/doi/10.5281/zenodo.8186123>.
+Then set the two flags `"recalculate_all"` in `paper_figures.ipynb` to `False`.
 <!-- ## Dependencies

 The code and notebooks in this repository require the following dependencies: